matt-cook/corpchaps.com/blog/_posts/2015-03-04-whats-the-power-of-a-good-story.md

 ---
 permalink: blog/whats-the-power-of-good-story
 title: What&#8217;s the Power of a Good Story?
 author: Cindy Liu
 tags: business skills, corporate chaplaincy
 abstract: A good story is powerful.
 Stories help us connect to a person and relate to their life.
 image: powerstory.jpg
-title: What’s the Power of a Good Story?
 ---
 A good story is powerful.
 Stories help us connect to a person and relate to their life.